 There is a small water park in Perissa, Santorini Water Park, inside the Meltemi Hotel (free for guests).
 The water park has 3 pools, 3 water slides, and a kids’ play area.
-Other interesting activities would be the archeological site in Akrotiri and a visit to the Industrial Tomato Museum.
+Other interesting activities would be the archaeological site in Akrotiri and a visit to the Industrial Tomato Museum.

 Tour the volcano by boat, but don’t expect craters or lava flows.
 Younger children might find the trip boring, and it will be pretty hot without much shade.
 The half-day tour might be a better choice for kids.

-Check out Monolithos beach – it’s probably the most kid friendly beach in Santorini, with lots of sand and shallow water.
+Check out Monolithos beach – it’s probably the most kid-friendly beach in Santorini, with lots of sand and shallow water.
 Perissa and Kamari also have pretty beaches, but the water drops off very steeply in some sections.

 Head to the beach early, before the crowds arrive and the sand heats up.
 We recommend water shoes for the kids.

 Although strolling through the cobbled streets might seem like a grownup activity, try to make it appealing to your youngsters.
 Ask them to take pictures, search the deep blue sea for dolphins, or take a notebook and crayons to draw the different colours they see during the sunset.
 Add some excitement with a few stories about volcanos and Greek mythology.
 And of course, do not forget the ice cream and crêpes!